Water Heater Recovery Time: Hot Water Takes Too Long

 Water heater recovery refers to how long it takes a water heater to heat up the full tank supply after hot water has been used.
 Different types and sizes of water heaters have different recovery times.
 Gas water heaters can reheat water twice as fast as electric ones, so you might consider upgrading if your electric water heater just isn’t cutting it.
 If you have a 40-gallon water heater and more than one bathroom (or a household larger than two people), you might want to get a bigger water heater: 50-gallon or 80-gallon heaters are better at recovering and delivering hot water when you need it, especially in multiple-bathroom households.

-If a new water heater just doesn't fit in your budget, you can consider other options
+If a new water heater just doesn't fit into your budget, you can consider other options.

 Improve Water Heating Speed Without Getting a New Unit